tyler-dane/cheatsheets/vim-cheatsheet.md

 ### Text Manipulation
 ```
 p           # Puts previously deleted text below the cursor
-]p          # Same as above, but aligns block with surrounding text
+]p          # Same as above, but aligns block with line above
 r{x}        # Replaces text with the letter after r
 R           # Replaces more than one character, entering you into Insert Mode
 ce          # Changes until end of a word and enter Insert Mode.
 This is a better option than d[motion] when you want to insert text